NathanDennis/backend-resources/README.md

 ### Contribute

-Once I've decided on a structure for the project, feel free to raise an issue on the repo with any suggestions, pull requests to add code etc
+Feel free to raise an issue on the repo with any suggestions, pull requests to add code etc

 Catch me on Discord - NegatronBear#9815 and also in the [Eddie Jaoude Community Server](https://discord.com/invite/jZQs6Wu)